DevAmar1996/HomeTest/README.md

  ### Challenges and Solutions
   1. Pagination:
   * Challenge: Ensuring smooth and efficient pagination without repeated requests.
   * Solution: Managed with a canPaginate flag to decide if there should be pagination and an isLoading flag (lock pattern) to prevent multiple simultaneous pagination requests.
-  2. UI Integration:
+  3. UI Integration:
  * Challenge: Integrating UIKit views within SwiftUI.
  * Solution: Used UIViewRepresentable to bridge UIKit components with SwiftUI and UIHostingController to present SwiftUI views within UIKit.
- 3. Asynchronous Data Loading:
+ 4. Asynchronous Data Loading:
 * Challenge: Handling asynchronous data loading and updating the UI accordingly.
  * Solution: Utilized Combine for reactive programming, ensuring all UI updates are performed on the main thread.
- 4. Asynchronous Data Loading:
+ 5. Asynchronous Data Loading:
  * Challenge: Handling asynchronous data loading and updating the UI accordingly.
  * Solution: : Defined a NetworkError enum to represent different error states and updated the UI to show appropriate error messages.